Paden-Little/FishingHell/fisher/README.md

   - Value lost per day is 7%
 - **Sell it:**
   - Selling it will show the current market value per Kg and the total sell price based on the fishes weight

+## Presentation Ideas
+"The application can withstand X users so, if each and everyone of you were you recommend 3 people and then those 3 people reccomend 3 more, I would be able to handle that computation.
+But dont go anyfurther or we start breaking down"